jpsthecelt/createIEMgroup/README.md

 Note that there are two versions, here, one in python (in which I originally developed, to 'prove the concept', and powershell, which is what the customer asked for).

+[I describe my thought-process on how I created this on my blog (called 'Lesson 5') at: https://www.ibm.com/developerworks/community/blogs/edgeCity/?lang=en]

 -jps